cometbft/cometbft/docs/references/storage/README.md

  - New layout - pruning, no forced compaction
  - New layout - pruning and forced compaction

- We have also experimented with a [third option](https://github.com/cometbft/cometbft/pull/1814), from which we initially expected the most: The new layout combined with insights into the access pattern of CometBFT to order together keys frequently accessed.
+ We have also experimented with a [third key layout option](https://github.com/cometbft/cometbft/pull/1814), from which we initially expected the most: The new layout combined with insights into the access pattern of CometBFT to order together keys frequently accessed.
 In all our experiments, when running CometBFT using this layout was less efficient than the other two and we therefore dismissed it.

  We reduced the `timeout_commit` in this setup to 300ms to speed up execution.
 The load was generated using `test/loadtime` with the following parameters: `-c 1 -T 3600 -r 1000 -s 8096`, sending 8KB transactions at a rate of 1000txs/s for 1h.